Diffusion Language Models Can Perform Many Tasks with Scaling and Instruction-Finetuning: Preliminaries: Diffusion Models for Sequence Generation

 where $\mathds{1}(\cdot)$ is indicator function.
-This is exactly a weighted cross-entropy loss on the perturbed data.
+Under the formulation of absorbing diffusion, Eqn.~\ref{eqn: reparam objective} resembles a weighted MLM objective~\citep{devlin2018bert}. \citet{zheng2023reparameterized} demonstrate that Eqn.~\ref{eqn: reparam objective} is a more effective training protocol compared to Eqn.~\ref{eqn: variational bound} for generative discrete diffusion models, showing performance on par with autoregressive LMs~\citep{vaswani2017attention} on representative machine translation benchmarks for the first time.
+In this paper, we use RDM as our primary training objective for building our {\method}s (see \S\ref{app: details} for more details).

 \paragraph{Generative Process of Discrete Diffusion Models.} Diffusion models yield new samples by their reverse generative process of iterative denoising.
 Under the formulation of absorbing diffusion, the denoising process can be characterized in an iterative \textit{mask-predict} manner~\citep{ghazvininejad2019mask}.
 Specifically, the starting sequence is initialized by all $\texttt{[MASK]}$ tokens, and in each iteration, some masked tokens are replaced by the model predictions from $p_{\theta}(\bm{x}_{t-1}|\bm{x}_t)$ while some unmasked tokens are remasked, according to specific strategies/schedules~\citep{ghazvininejad2019mask,savinov2021step,chang2022maskgit,zheng2023reparameterized}.
-In this paper, we follow \citet{zheng2023reparameterized} to unmask positions with top-$k$ log-probability predicted by $p_{\theta}(\bm{x}_{0}|\bm{x}_t)$, and mask all the rest position in each denoising step\footnote{Please refer to Appendix \ref{app: details} for concrete noise schedules.
-See also \citet{zheng2023reparameterized} for the justification of this sampling strategy.}.
+In this paper, we follow \citet{zheng2023reparameterized} to unmask positions with top-$k$ predicted $\log p_{\theta}(\bm{x}_{0}|\bm{x}_t)$, and mask all the rest position in each denoising step\footnote{See \S\ref{app: details} for concrete noise schedules, and \citet{zheng2023reparameterized} for the justification of this sampling strategy.}.